 Because there are over 300,000 marketed OTC drug products, FDA reviews the active ingredients and the labeling, instead of individual drug products.

 Any establishment engaged in the manufacture, repacking, relabeling, or salvaging of an OTC drug product for commercial distribution is required to register with FDA.

 Products that do not conform to an FDA Monograph require a New Drug Application (NDA).

-This new User Fee does not apply to establishments manufacturing, processing hand sanitizers and alcohol wipes.
-However, that can change.
+These new User Fees also apply to establishments manufacturing, processing hand sanitizers and alcohol wipes.

 - Company Registration